tractor/tractor-website/conventions.md

     axialdiff: dti_eigval1
     radialdiff: dti_radial
     sse: dti_SSE
+    parcellation: parcellation

-Any or all of these default names can be overridden by placing a file called `map.yaml` in the `diffusion` subdirectory, using the format above.
+This map is stored at `$TRACTOR_HOME/etc/session/diffusion/map.yaml`, and any or all of the default names can be overridden by placing a file called `map.yaml` in the `diffusion` subdirectory of a given session, using the format above.
 Note that the `%` symbol is used to indicate an index, so the first eigenvalue image will be called `dti_eigval1`, the second `dti_eigval2`, and so on.
 No image format suffix (e.g. `.nii`) should be given.

 The `path` script (added in TractoR v2.5.0) can be used to obtain the actual full path to the image of a particular type.
 For example,